askmeegs/build-a-platform-with-krm/1-setup/README.md

 1. **A local development environment**, either Linux or MacOS, into which you can install command-line tools.
 2. **[VSCode](https://code.visualstudio.com/)**
 3. An empty **Google Cloud project**, with billing enabled.
-Have the Project ID handy.
+Have the Project ID handy. **A note to Googlers** - it's recommended that you use a project outside the `google.com` org.
 4. A **Github account**.
 5. A [**Github Personal Access token**](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with repo creation permissions.
 6. **The following tools installed in your local environment**.